 The cost of providing this service is around £1 per person each day.
 We receive help towards these costs through donations in kind from church members, our local schools, the local butcher HG Walters (who provide all our meat each week at no cost), City Harvest, Tesco, and through the Waitrose green tokens scheme.
 We have recently been made a Partner with the Pret Foundation and we receive financial assistance to the weekly grocery costs and the replacement of any kitchen equipment needed.
 But these donations are not sufficient to cover our costs, and do not allow for extra costs or contributions to the costs of utilities.
 So, we are always keen to explore sponsorship options with potential partners and are very grateful for any donations – financial, food or toiletries.
 We are also glad to welcome new volunteers – some come almost every week, others dip in and out as far as other time commitments allow.
 All are welcome!

 All that we do here, we do from a conviction that God’s love extends to all, and that through Jesus God demonstrated a particular concern for the vulnerable and rejected of society.
 So, this is a place where all are welcome.

-Contributions to St Andrew’s Church Homeless Project
+St Andrew’s Church Homeless Project

 To enable us to provide for our guests throughout the year, we welcome any of the following items at any point throughout the year: